When this matters

 - Sender, date, subject

-The log is searchable and filterable.
-The most useful filter is "irrelevant only" — if you suspect the classifier is missing real invoices, scroll the irrelevant log and look for senders that surprise you.
+If you suspect the classifier is missing real invoices, scan the skipped entries for senders that surprise you.

 When the classifier gets it wrong

-The classifier is calibrated for high precision on invoice (don't create fake documents) at the cost of some recall on edge cases (occasional missed invoice).
+The classifier is tuned for high precision on invoice (don't create fake documents) at the cost of occasionally skipping an edge-case invoice.
 When that happens, you have two recovery paths.

 The invoice got classified as irrelevant